 What is the S&P/ASX 200 index?

 The S&P/ASX 200 is a stock market index of the largest 200 or so companies listed on the Australian Securities Exchange (ASX), including familiar companies like Telstra and Woolworths.

 The index is managed by Standard & Poor’s (a ratings agency and index provider) who are well-regarded experts around share market performance.

 What is a share market index?

 A share index or stock market index measures a part of the share market over time.
 It is calculated based on the total market size of selected companies.
 In the case of the S&P/ASX 200, the index measures the prices of the largest 200 companies by market size.

 How do I invest in the S&P/ASX 200?

 Exchange Traded Funds (ETFs) are the easiest way to invest in a share market index like the S&P/ASX 200 index.
 ETFs invest into a market ‘index’, which is cheaper and less risky than picking individual shares because of the diversification (spreading your money across lots of assets) they give you.

 You can also invest in other popular share market indices around the world using ETFs.
 For example, you can invest in the largest 500 American companies with an ETF that tracks the S&P 500.

 - Fees tend to be much lower with index investing.

 - Buying the entire market index tends to be more tax efficient than paying someone to actively buy and sell shares.

 - The index tends to be less risky than buying individual shares and isn’t reliant on a fund manager guessing when to buy or sell.

 When you invest in the index with ETFs, you directly benefit from the market index rising over time, dividends and franking credits from the companies inside the index.

-When is the best time to invest into the S&P/ASX 200?
+When is the best time to invest in the S&P/ASX 200?